openpnp/openpnp/Machine-Axes.md

 ![Backlash Compensation](https://user-images.githubusercontent.com/9963310/95687283-e36d6f80-0c02-11eb-8d17-d3f2972c962b.png)

-Backlash compensation is used to avoid the effects of any looseness or play in the <br/>
-mechanical linkages of the given axis.
-When the actuator reverses the direction of travel, <br/>
-there is often a moment where nothing happens, because the slack from a belt or play <br/>
-from a screw or rack and pinion etc. needs to be bridged, before mechanical force can again <br/>
+Backlash compensation is used to avoid the effects of any looseness or play in the mechanical linkages of the given axis.
+When the actuator reverses the direction of travel, there is often a moment where nothing happens, because the slack from a belt or play from a screw, rack&pinion etc. needs to be bridged, before mechanical force can again be transmitted.
-be transmitted.
 * **None:**
   No backlash compensation is performed. </li>
 * **OneSidedPositioning:**